MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

     result = _streams[streamId].isTransferable;
   }

 ```

-- isDepleted(uint256 streamId): This is the function that queries the streamId and returns a boolean value that indicates is the Stream is depleted/used up.
+- **isDepleted(uint256 streamId):** This is the function that queries the `streamId` and returns a boolean value that indicates if the Stream is depleted/used up.

 ```sh
 function isDepleted(